ZJU-Automated-Reasoning-Group/efmc/README.md

 Each engine has its own strengths and weaknesses, and can be used for different types of programs and properties.
 In this README, we provide a brief overview of each engine and how to use it.

 ## 1. The Main Engines

+Currently, the users can choose three verification engiens
 - Template-based (Constraint-based) Approach
 - Property-Directed Reachability (PDR)
 - K-Induction